caseydulong/caseydulong/README.md

 - 👋 Hi, I’m Casey DuLong, former lab biologist turned software developer.
-- 👀 I’m interested in D&D, sailing, hydroponics, bookbinding, and leatherworking.
+- 👀 I’m interested in sailing, hydroponics, bookbinding, and leatherworking.
 - 🌱 I’m currently looking for a new fulltime developer position.
 - 📫 You can reach me at `caseydulong@gmail.com`.